univ-of-utah-marriott-library-apple/blade_runner/README.md

 <img src="rsrc/images/verify_all_wbg.png"  width="800" height="480">

-## Document Printing Configuration
+## Print Configuration

-The `jamf_pro_doc.plist` file determines if generated documents will be printed upon creation to the default printer.
+The `print.plist` file determines if generated documents will be printed upon creation to the default printer.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>